RolandChristensen/making-it-stick/README.md

 This is a site used to self test knowledge.
 The inspiration of this site is the amazing book Make It Stick: The Science of Successful Learning.

 ## Purpose of Website
-This application that will help one learn things in a durable and flexible way.
+This application will help one learn things in a durable and flexible way.